 Flower Shopping List

-• Bridal bouquet: 1
+• Bridal bouquet: 1 – the star of your floral arrangements.

 Your DIY Flower Toolkit